baskoroi/Otak/Reference/Designing Data-Intensive Applications.md

 - **All building blocks = data systems!** (regardless of their commonalities/similarities and differences).
 Why?
 	- Boundaries between data system categories blur.
 		- e.g. Redis = database with pub-sub capability, Kafka = pub-sub with database durability
-	- DIAs have demanding/wide-ranging requirements, such that a single data system can no longer satisfy all of said requirements.
+	- DIAs have demanding/wide-ranging requirements, such that a single DS can no longer satisfy all of said requirements.
 		- DIAs break down tasks -> each task is done efficiently on a single DS -> application code stitch together the DSs and their results
 - By creating this composite data system -> we are not only app developers, we are also data system designers!
 	- Some guarantees need to be made, e.g. cache invalidated as soon as data is edited,
 	- Many questions / concerns arise, three of which are most important:
-		- **Reliability:** how well the system runs, even when things go wrong?
+		- **Reliability:** how well does the system run, even when things go wrong?
 		- **Scalability:** how stable is the data processing when load increases?
 		- **Maintainability:** how easy is it to maintain/evolve the system, given newer requirements?
 ### Reliability